-Its cellar door and cafe is open Friday to Sunday and serves antipasto platters, focaccia, espresso, teas, cakes and gelato as well.
+Its cellar door and cafe are open Friday to Sunday and serve antipasto platters, focaccia, espresso, teas, cakes and gelato as well.

-The cellar door and cafe at Eling Forest Winery operates within the property of a heritage listed homestead.
+The cellar door and cafe at Eling Forest Winery operate within the property of a heritage-listed homestead.

-Sutton Forest is quite the hub for boutique wineries and cellar doors – also don’t miss Eling Forest Winery, a pioneer in the region whose cellar door and cafe operates within the property of a beautifully maintained heritage listed homestead (circa 1834), and Cherry Tree Hill Wines, which boasts Hungarian roots and the best riesling in NSW.
+Sutton Forest is quite the hub for boutique wineries and cellar doors – also don’t miss Eling Forest Winery, a pioneer in the region whose cellar door and cafe operate within the property of a beautifully maintained heritage-listed homestead (circa 1834), and Cherry Tree Hill Wines, which boasts Hungarian roots and the best riesling in NSW.

 For another taste of northern Italy in the Southern Highlands, head to St. Maur Wines in the (very English-feeling) village of Exeter where Treviso-born Nerio Panizzutti and his son Marco make small-batch, single-estate wines from their pinot noir, cabernet sauvignon and merlot vines.